pzalove24/AMP_Machine_Learning/README.md

 <!-- pipenv lock # if do not see Pipfile.lock # -->
 4. pipenv install #package# --dev

+On Mac
+5. Delete Pipfile.lock
+6. pipenv install --dev
+7. Do not push to master repository on github

 To upgrade pipenv at anytime
 1. pip install --user --upgrade pipenv